ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_CHTML">
 </script>

-As seventeenth-centry mathematican, philosopher, and physicist Blaise Pascal described, there are only four possible states of the universe:
+As seventeenth-century mathematician, philosopher, and physicist Blaise Pascal described, there are only four possible states of the universe:

 {:center: style="text-align: center"}